ZhimingDeng5/academicpages/_pages/about.md

 **Investigating Critical Thinking in Chatbot Supported Group Discussion**
 (with Kai Guo and Deliang Wang)

-**Integrating Critical Thinking in EAP writing**
+**Integrating Critical Thinking in EAP Writing**
 (with Chengyuan Yu and Peng Xin)

-**Presentation versus Discussion: A Sequential Analysis of Critical Thinking in EAP speaking**
+**Presentation versus Discussion: A Sequential Analysis of Critical Thinking in EAP Speaking**

 Teaching
 ======